 Gisèle Freund: The Poetry of the Portrait.
 Munich: 1989.

 Part of the “Masters of the Camera” series published by Schirmer Art Books, this small book contains forty of her best known photographs of writers and artists in color, nine of whom won the Nobel Prize for Literature.
-Preface by Freund and good biographical notes and bibliography, although the birth date is not correct.
+Preface by Freund and good biographical notes and bibliography.

 Flavell, M. Kay.
 You